hphelion/documentation/commercial/commercial.vcn-malicious-activity.md

 4. If the command returns any results, capture the fixed ip address which is 192.168.4.2 in the above example (Look in the “to: “ field of DNAT rows)

-5. Login to Nova controller node
+5. Log in to Nova controller node

 6. For each tenant/project, run the following command to search on fixed IP and floating IP: